Koleabhi/tweet_sentiment_app/README.md

 Note: You'll need to preprocess the dataset and retrain the model using the data_modeling.ipynb notebook if you want to use custom training data.

-This README:
-1. Contains only essential setup instructions
-2. Links to the original dataset
-3. Mentions model file requirements without hosting large files
-4. Uses simple markdown formatting
-5. Maintains compatibility with GitHub's rendering
-6. Assumes users will provide their own trained models or dataset